For Zip ? (Change)

 Restriction: The trading of Republic stock based on material nonpublic information is prohibited under SEC rules.
 Nonpublic information relating to Republic is the property of Republic and the unauthorized disclosure of such information is prohibited.

-Coverage: The prohibition covers officers, directors, shareholders, and all other employees of, or consultants or contractors to Republic, as well as family members of such persons, and others, where such persons have or may have, regardless how obtained, access to material nonpublic information.
+Coverage: The prohibition covers Officers, Directors, Shareholders, and all other Associates of, or consultants or contractors to Republic, as well as family members of such persons, and others, where such persons have or may have, regardless how obtained, access to material nonpublic information.

 Any person who possesses material nonpublic information regarding the Company is an Insider so long as the information is not publicly known.